 Best Budget: Mr. Coffee Carterton Stainless Steel Tea Kettle

 The Mr. Coffee Tea Kettle is surprisingly sturdy and efficient at heating water for the price.
 The stainless steel kettle comes in three colors: brushed satin, metallic red, and mirror polish.
+This kettle can hold up to 1.5 quarts, with a stationary Bakelite handle, and a tightly sealed spout cover.

-Best Electric: Cuisinart PerfecTemp 1.7-Liter Stainless Steel Cordless Electric Kettle CPK-17
+Best Electric: Cuisinart PerfecTemp Cordless Electric Kettle

 Related: The Best Travel Coffee Mugs

-Best Stainless Steel: Chefbar Tea Kettle
+Best Gooseneck: Chefbar Tea Kettle

 Related: The Best Milk Frothers